best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 Finally, it references a similar related function that might be of interest to the end-user.

 The R example uses a format called [roxygen](https://roxygen2.r-lib.org/).
-You should use it to write function documentation as part of R packages.
+You should use roxygen formatting to write function documentation as part of R packages.
 If you are documenting functions that are not part of a package, you can use regular code comments.
-However, documenting functions using roxygen syntax can be helpful if you are planning on packaging the code in future and gives a clear structure to your documentation.
+However, documenting functions using roxygen syntax is very helpful if you are planning on packaging the code in future and gives a clear and standard structure to your documentation.

-You might find that writing function, class or package descriptions prior to writing their code helps you to focus on the task at hand.
+You might find that writing function, class, or package descriptions before writing their code helps you to focus on the task at hand.
 The documentation should be a specification of what the code is expected to do.
-As documentation tends to be user-focussed, this approach helps you to keep the user's needs in mind when developing code and provides a quick reference when more information on its capabilities are required.
+As documentation tends to be user-focused, this approach helps you to keep the user's needs in mind when developing code and provides a quick reference when more information on its capabilities are required.

-Lastly, perhaps one of the key things to remember when writing docstrings is to **keep them up to date**.
+Lastly, one of the key things to remember when writing docstrings is to **keep them up to date**.
 If these crucial bits of information no longer represent what the code actually does, the end-user will be misled.
-This might lead to various issues ranging from wasted time to serious methodological implications.
+This might lead to problems ranging from wasted time to serious methodological implications or even outputs that are plain wrong.

-Therefore, write these docstrings early, preferably as you go along or even beforehand when you have a clear idea of what you want to implement.
+Therefore, write your docstrings early, preferably as you go along or even beforehand when you have a clear idea of what you want to implement.
 Make sure to update them as you change the functionality of the code.
-Good function or class level documentation is a good habit to develop for writing professional working code.
+Good function or class level documentation is an essential habit to develop when writing professional working code.

 ```{note}
 **Docstrings conventions and styles**